matthewdeaves/csend/TAGS.md

 *   **Robust TCP Send/Receive Cycle:**
     *   Improved logic for handling active TCP sends by correctly aborting pending passive listens and re-initiating them after the send operation completes, ensuring a smooth transition between listening and sending states.
 *   **Buffer Sizing and Definitions:**
-    *   Standardized string buffer sizes (`INET_ADDRSTRLEN`, username lengths) across modules, aligning with `common_defs.h` and ensuring correct null-terminator handling.
+    *   Standardised string buffer sizes (`INET_ADDRSTRLEN`, username lengths) across modules, aligning with `common_defs.h` and ensuring correct null-terminator handling.
     *   Added a local definition for `kTCPDriverName` to resolve compilation issues.

 This version represents a significant step forward in the robustness and correctness of the Classic Mac networking implementation, leading to a more stable user experience.